Honda Unveils Smart Home US for Zero Carbon Living and Mobility

 Though the first official assessment that climate change was caused by human activity came in 1988, with NASA scientist James Hansen’s famous testimony to the U.S. Congress, the “carbon neutral” concept, which refers to achieving net zero carbon emissions, is a relatively new one.
 The non-profit Climate Neutral Network, which developed the Climate Neutral Certification, was incorporated in 1999; the first company to receive certification was the California-based nutrition supplement producer Shaklee Corporation, in 2000.
 The United Nations pledged to work towards climate neutrality in 2007.

 The phrase “carbon neutral” was the New Oxford American Dictionary‘s Word of the Year for 2006.
 That same year, became the first automaker to announce voluntary carbon dioxide emissions reduction targets for its worldwide fleet of automobile, power sports and power equipment products, as well as its global network of manufacturing plants.
-And now, the company has unveiled a compelling new solution that seeks to address emissions reductions on the consumer level: the Smart Home US, a combined house and electric vehicle that together enable zero net energy living and transportation.
+And now, the company has unveiled a compelling new solution that seeks to address emissions reductions on the consumer level: the Smart Home US, a combined house and electric vehicle that together enable zero net living and transportation.

 For Zero Carbon Innovation, America Matters